prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-hardware/ethereum-hardware.md

 Once you buy your Ethereum, you can exchange it for Bitcoin and other currencies on popular cryptocurrency exchanges like [Binance](https://www.binance.com/?ref=16557105).

-On the other hand, if you're interested in generating passive income, **you can make over $1,400 per card!**

 ## How to Start Mining Ethereum

 <div class="vid-container">